Hamas and Israel exchange more hostages for prisoners on fifth day of temporary cease-fire

-Israel said 10 of its citizens and two Thai nationals freed by Hamas returned to Israel.
-Soon after, Israel released the Palestinian prisoners.
+In the latest swap since the cease-fire began Friday, Israel said 10 of its citizens and two Thai nationals were freed by Hamas and had been returned to Israel.
+Soon after, Israel released 30 Palestinian prisoners.
 The truce is due to end after one more exchange Wednesday night.

+For the first time, Israel and Hamas blamed each other for an exchange of fire between troops and militants in northern Gaza.
+There was no immediate indication it would endanger the truce, which has enabled humanitarian aid to flow into Gaza.

 Israel has vowed to resume the war with “full force” to destroy Hamas once it’s clear that no more hostages will be freed under the deal.

-The Biden administration has told Israel it must avoid "significant further displacement" and mass casualties among Palestinian civilians if it resumes the offensive, and that it must operate with more precision in southern Gaza than it has in the north, according to U.S. officials.
+The Biden administration told Israel it must avoid "significant further displacement" of and mass casualties among Palestinian civilians if it resumes its offensive, and that it must operate with more precision in southern Gaza than it has in the north, according to U.S. officials.
 The officials spoke on condition of anonymity under ground rules set by the White House.

-Hamas and other militants are still holding about 160 hostages out of the 240 seized in their Oct.
+Hamas and other militants still hold about 160 hostages out of 240 seized in their Oct.
 7 assault into southern Israel that ignited the war.
-Israel has said it is willing to extend the cease-fire by one day for every 10 additional hostages that Hamas releases, according to the deal brokered by the Qatar, Egypt and the U.S. But Hamas is expected to make much higher demands for the release of captive soldiers.
+Israel has said it is willing to extend the cease-fire by one day for every 10 additional hostages that Hamas releases, according to the deal brokered by the Qatar, Egypt and the U.S. But Hamas is expected to make much higher demands for the release of captive Israeli soldiers.

 Israel has vowed to end Hamas' 16-year rule in Gaza and crush its military capabilities.
-That would almost certainly require expanding the ground offensive from northern Gaza to the south, where most of Gaza's population of 2.3 million is now crowded.
-It's unclear where they would go if Israel expands its ground operation, as Egypt has refused to accept refugees and Israel has sealed its border.
+That would almost certainly require expanding its ground offensive from northern Gaza to the south, where most of Gaza's population of 2.3 million is now crowded.
+It's unclear where they would go if Israel does so as Egypt has refused to accept refugees and Israel has sealed its border.

 HOSTAGES AND PRISONERS RELEASED